 Multicultural Emphasis: Placements are sought in settings that offer opportunities to work with ethnically and racially diverse students.
 Salt Lake City School District is the most diverse school district; however, other districts in Utah have large ethnic minority student bodies.
-Students are required to have practical experiences with diverse populations regardless of the district or agency.
+Students are required to have practical experiences with diverse populations, regardless of district or agency.

 Fingerprinting and Background Check: All students must be fingerprinted and submit to a background check before entering the schools for practicum or internship experiences.
 This is typically accomplished during the first semester of enrollment in the program.
-It is presently REQUIRED of all students to undergo a background check with fingerprinting the first year of the program (during Clinic Practicum fall semester) due to the fact students will potentially be working in the clinic or schools that year.
+It is presently REQUIRED of all students to undergo a background check with fingerprinting the first year of the program (during Clinic Practicum fall semester) due to the fact that students will potentially be working in the clinic or schools that year.
 Background checks expire after 3 years; it is the student's responsibility to ensure that background checks and fingerprinting are current.
-See the department's administrative secretary for the appropriate procedures.
+(See the department's administrative secretary for the appropriate procedures.)

 Additional Practicum Opportunities and Work Experiences: In addition to completing required practicum experiences, students may have opportunities or a desire to work in specialized settings under supervision to refine or practice skills.
-To be considered a formal practicum for credit, there must be approval by the Practicum Supervisor and Training Director, an identified university and field supervisor, a set of specific objectives for the practicum experience and a formal evaluation of the student by university and field supervisors.
+To be considered a formal practicum for credit, there must be approval by the Practicum Supervisor and Training Director, an identified University and field supervisor, a set of specific objectives for the practicum experience and a formal evaluation of the student by University and field supervisors.

-School Psychology Internship (ED PS 7190 - min 16 credit hours).
+School Psychology Internship (ED PS 7190 - min. of 16 credit hours).

 To be eligible for internship, the student must have completed (1) the core academic school psychology courses; (2) the clinic and field practicum sequence; and (3) receive permission from the program's internship supervisor.
-The internship is a culminating experience for the student which integrates theory and practice.
-Students are encouraged to seek internships in a variety of settings including schools, hospitals, mental health centers, residential settings, and others, and out of state placements.
+The internship is a culminating experience for the student, which integrates theory and practice.
+Students are encouraged to seek internships in a variety of settings, including schools, hospitals, mental health centers, residential settings, and out-of-state placements.
+Ph.D. students who are required to complete a master's degree before entering doctoral candidacy are allowed to have the internship requirement postponed until a Master's of Education or Master's of Arts is awarded, to allow for all internship hours to be counted towards licensure as a psychologist.